adoerr/zephyr-rs/README.md

 <br>

-A Zephyr module that will allow to write Zephyr apps in Rust.
+A Zephyr module that will allow to write Zephyr Apps in Rust.
 This project is for educational and explorative purposes only.

 <br>